 A Side Note on Safety: ALCS believes that every student should first be given the freedom to act responsibly and do what is right on their own accord.
 However, as a governing body that is responsible for their well being during their academic experience, it is imperative to also protect them to our fullest extent.
 Not only does ALCS have a closely monitored content filter to help protect our students from the malicious, harmful, explicit, and dangerous content that exists on the Internet; it also follows their iPads wherever they go.
 That means that even when students are at home, a friend’s house, or the local coffee shop, their iPads are still protected by our content filters.

-In 2010, ALCS partnered with Beyond Technology Education (BTE) to ensure that our students meet the growing expectations for their future academic and professional careers.
-BTE provides regular assessment and training of ALCS staff, and a curriculum for each grade level that teaches students the elements of technology required for them to be successful in school and in their careers.
-Our learners spend ample time mastering the Microsoft Office Suite to strengthen word processing, spreadsheets, multimedia, desktop publishing, and keyboarding skills (all of which are introduced and taught at the kindergarten level).
+Supplementing our technical instruction with the Beyond Technology Education (BTE) curriculum, our learners spend ample time mastering the Microsoft Office Suite to strengthen word processing, spreadsheets, multimedia, desktop publishing, and keyboarding skills (all of which are introduced and taught at the kindergarten level).
+We firmly believe that mastering word processing, spreadsheet, and presentation skills will help ensure that our students meet the growing expectations for their future academic and professional careers.
 Lessons are also integrated into the existing classroom curriculum at each grade level, creating a seamless inclusion of classroom content into BTE’s technology lessons.

 Read more about the goals and objectives of ALCS and BTE.